kcm2/ab/references/angelbeatshd.rst

 .. [#wis-30] Another note for me to come back to.
 .. [#wis-31] An idea that they meet again.
 .. [#wis-32] A good important note.
+.. [#wis-33] In the gap between the end of the manga and the anime, Naoi could be the one pressuring Kanade to be more agressive to the SSS and more pro-active at stopping them.
+.. [#wis-34] Naoi could use his position to brainwash Kanade into doing things, in a bid to find information out about Chiyo.

 Character introductions
 ========================